bqrs01/AE1205-Game/README.md

 ## Sources
 Any resources used from the Internet are attributed in the ACKNOWLEDGEMENTS file.

+## License
+This game is licensed under The MIT License.
+Look at LICENSE for more information.

 **We hope you enjoy the game!**